 Before you continue

-Before doing so, consider:
+Before publishing, consider:

-Note that even though you may have your Bizagi processes constantly feed the source Dataset, the AI experiment will not change or act upon new information unless you explicitly use its Generate model option.
+Note that even though you may have your Bizagi processes constantly feed the source Dataset, the AI experiment will not change or act upon new information unless you explicitly use its Run model option.

 To publish an experiment, follow these steps: